Due care definition

 Due Care in Training and Experience

-The goal of improving one’s competence can be achieved by engaging in continuing professional education, as well as by broadening the span of one’s professional experiences.
-These efforts should continue throughout the accountant’s professional life.
+The goal of improving your competence can be achieved by engaging in continuing professional education, as well as by broadening the span of your professional experiences.
+In the latter case, it is best to broaden your professional experiences under the direction of a knowledgeable professional.
+These efforts should continue throughout your professional life.
 This concept applies not just to specific types of technical training, but also to how accounting is used in different industries.

 Due Care in Referring Work